andrewheiss/Dissertation/Writing/5_program_capture/program_capture.md

 Despite these political and perceptual hurdles, IRI's complete reliance on government funding provides it with financial flexibility as it adapts its programs to the changing political contexts of its target countries.
 Funding from nominally independent donors like the NED gives IRI access to countries that USAID and the State Department either cannot access or are uninterested in.
 IRI has used NED funds to work in countries like China, Cuba, and Sudan, where the US government has been banned by law from providing foreign aid [@Epstein:1999, 2], and it has relied on NED grants to work in smaller countries like Gambia that pose less strategic interest for the State Department or USAID.[^79]

+Similar to Article 19, which relies on a handful of in-country offices to improve the reach of its mission, a second source of IRI's instrumental flexibility its global presence.
+The scale of IRI's international work, though, is enormous.
+The organization works in more than 80 different countries and maintains 30–35 field offices staffed by 200–400 in-field employees.
+Working in its target countries is an essential part of IRI's mission.
+IRI makes a claim similar to Index on Censorship, which makes a conscious effort "not to parachute in a bunch of foreigners"[^80] when working abroad, but takes the opposite approach—Index remains in London, while IRI embeds itself abroad.
+With its shift away from basic election monitoring, rather than parachute into a country and present a preset menu of democratization programs, IRI now makes long-term commitments to the countries it works in and plans on remaining for many years.
+Recognizing that democracy is a "long term, iterative process,"[^81] IRI develops networks of domestic civil society and political leaders to further its mission of democratization.
+IRI's dozens of field offices allow the organization to maintain robust in-country presence and keep in contact with domestic partners that help the organization pay attention to the political, economic, legal, and social contexts of its host countries.

 <div id="fig:iri-regional-staff">
 ![](../../Output/figures/5-iri-regional-staff-page1){#fig:iri-regional-staff1}